Low-M-Rank Tensor Completion and Robust Tensor PCA: Numerical Results

-In this subsection we use the FPCA algorithm proposed in \cite{Ma-Goldfarb-Chen-2008} to solve \eqref{matrix-rank-min-nuclear} for complex-valued fourth-order tensor completion and make comparison to the low-$n$-rank completion approach.
-The testing examples are generated as follows.
-We generate random complex-valued tensor $\mathcal{X}_0$ based on~\eqref{tensor-generation} with various tensor dimensions and different value of $r$ so that the CP-rank of the resulting tensor is less than or equal to $r$.
-Under each setting, we generate $20$ instances and randomly select $70\%$, $50\%$, $30\%$ of the entries as the observed ones for tensor completion.
-We also use the code in~\cite{Goldfarb-Qin-tensor-2013} to solve the low-$n$-rank tensor completion problem~\eqref{prob:low-n-rank-min-nuclear}.
-We report the average of the Tucker rank, the average of the M$^+$-rank and the average of the M$^-$-rank of the recovered tensor $\mathcal{X}^*$ over the 20 instances in Table \ref{tensor-completion-tab1}.
+In this subsection we use the FPCA algorithm proposed in \cite{Ma-Goldfarb-Chen-2008} to solve the low-M-rank tensor completion \eqref{matrix-rank-min-nuclear} for fourth-order tensor. {We compare it with the low-n-rank tensor completion \eqref{prob:low-n-rank-min-nuclear}, t-SVD based tensor completion \cite{ZhangAeron2017} and KBR based tensor completion \cite{XieZhaoMengXu2017}.
+The results are reported in Tables \ref{tensor-completion-tab1} and \ref{tensor-completion-tab}, respectively.} The testing examples are generated as follows.
+We generate random complex-valued tensor $\mathcal{X}_0$ based on~\eqref{tensor-generation} with various tensor dimension sizes and different values of $r$ so that the CP-rank of the resulting tensor is less than or equal to $r$.
+Under each setting, we generate $20$ instances and randomly sample $70\%$, $50\%$, $30\%$ of the entries as the observed ones for tensor completion.
+We also use the code in~\cite{Goldfarb-Qin-tensor-2013} to solve the low-n-rank tensor completion problem~\eqref{prob:low-n-rank-min-nuclear}.
+We report the average of the Tucker rank, the average of the M$^+$-rank and the average of the M$^-$-rank of the recovered tensor $\mathcal{X}^*$ over the 20 instances in Table \ref{tensor-completion-tab1}, where ``sr'' denotes the sampling ratio, i.e., the percentage of observed entries.
 We also report the average of the relative errors for both approaches in Table \ref{tensor-completion-tab1}, where the relative error is defined as